deeplearning4j/deeplearning4j/pydl4j/README.md

 ```

 This tool will install all necessary JARs into `~/.deeplearning4j/pydl4j` for you, by running `mvn` in a
-docker container, and setting your classpath so that your `pyjnius` Python applications can access them.
+Docker container, and setting your classpath so that your `pyjnius` Python applications can access them.

 # PyDL4J API